 Minimum Investment for Job Creators Work Permit

-Canada offers a unique work permit for job creators.
-If you are not familiar with this program reads the following article first:
+Canada offers a unique work permit for job creators, IMP C11.
+This article explores the minimum investment for IMP C11 applicants.
+However, if you are not familiar with this program, read one of the following articles first:

 When you start a business, you may fund your business in different ways.
 Of course, for a startup business, some of these options are not available: